dangkhoa2703/SignUpBot/README.txt

 4. Install all dependencies throug CLT with: npm install

+5. Enter your account the account list in 119 in src/SignUpBot

-5. Open Task Schedualer and create new task that run signUpBot.sh.
+6. Open Task Schedualer and create new task that run signUpBot.sh.
 Set trigger according to your sport.
 In the condition set the 'wake the computer to run this task' to on.